Today’s tutorial is on how you can add realistic shadows to objects in just a few simple steps. Let’s dive in!!

 Make default/ Reset to default:

 The make default button will save the current settings on the effect as the default setting and the reset to default button will revert all the settings to the previously saved settings.
-This gives you to freedom to experiment without having to worry about losing your previous configuration
+This gives you the freedom to experiment without having to worry about losing your previous configuration

 After messing around with all the settings, click on OK on the top right corner and you have yourself a drop shadow!!